kiln/flourish-sdk/README.md

   type: number # Required; see available types below
 ```

-To improve the layout of your settings, you can set the `width` of any setting to be `half` or `quarter` of the width of the settings panel.
-You can also add a horizontal separator above a setting using `new_section: true`.
+To improve the layout of your settings, you can set the `width` of any setting to be `full`, `half`, `three quarters` or `quarter` of the width of the settings panel.
+You can also add a horizontal separator above a setting using `new_section: true`, or a subheading using `new_section: This is a subheading`.

 ```yaml
 - property: my_number